Codeception/module-symfony/CONTRIBUTING.md

     ```

 - In the CLI output, click on the link to `https://github.com/YourUserName/symfony-module-tests/pull/new/new_test` to create a Pull Request through `GitHub.com`.
-  Don't forget to add a link to the module's Pull Request you created.
+  Don't forget to add a link to the module's Pull Request you created earlier.